 Once your lawyer has negotiated a fair settlement amount for you, the actual payment will be discussed.
 Most workers’ comp settlements are paid in a lump sum.
 However, some may be provided as a structured settlement where you get paid monthly, yearly, or every few years.
 Structured settlements are most common for workers with very serious disabling injuries.

-Talk to a Workers’ Compensation Lawyer in Georgia for Free Today
+Contact a Workers’ Compensation Attorney in Georgia Today

 At John Foy & Associates, our lawyers are the workers’ compensation experts you need.
 We have been helping injured workers get the settlements they deserve for over 20 years, and we aren’t stopping any time soon.
-To get started today with a FREE consultation, call us now at (404) 400-4000 or contact us online.
+To get started today with a FREE consultation, call our experienced attorneys now at (404) 400-4000 or contact us online.